duartefrazao/Ground-Control/README.md

 ## Last considerations

-The project was equally divided by the group, as per hours we put into the project we think that it averages 150 hours each.
+The project was equally divided by the group, as per hours we put into the project we think that it averages 150 hours total.